Swiftapp-hub/Base-Plugin-Swifty-Assistant/README.md

 ### Build

-You need to run the following commands to compile ControlSettings:
+You need to run the following commands to compile BasePlugin:

 ```bash
 cd "FOLDER_OF_GIT_CLONE"